BIDData/BIDMach/README.md

 BIDMach is a very fast machine learning library.
 Check the latest <b><a href="https://github.com/BIDData/BIDMach/wiki/Benchmarks">benchmarks</a></b>

 The github distribution contains source code only.
 To get the libraries for your platform, run ./getdevlibs.sh from this directory.
 Then you can run bidmach with ./bidmach.
+Also, you can run the iScala notebook using ./bidmach notebook

 You can build the Java/Scala main jar with sbt (included).
 There are build scripts for both Scala 2.10 and 2.11.
 Copy the appropriate one into build.sbt, and then do "./sbt package".
 You can then run bidmach with ./bidmach (you still need to download the libraries some of which are native).